 I try to never be ashamed of my life choices.
 Which is why I will openly admit to all of my fine readers here at We are not Martha that I do, in fact, eat nachos for dinner on occasion.
 I could give you a bundle of excuses (I’m SO tired.
 I’ve had a really long, hard day at work.
 I’m craving nachos.
 I heart cheese a lot.
 A LOT.), but instead I’ll simply embrace it.
 Gourmet dinners are grand, but sometimes nachos are better.
 And that’s a fact.

 I should also clarify that when I say nachos, I typically means tortilla chips with melted cheese and lots of salsa.
 Super high class, obviously.
 But a couple weeks ago, I may have started to feel a bit guilty about my nacho habit and decided to do something to make them into an actual real honest meal.
 Time to call in the meat, if you will.
-I spotted ground lamb at my grocery store (which, if you’ve been following the New England news that’s gone national, is Market Basket.
-And I can’t even describe to you how much I’m missing it right now.
-SIGH) and immediately knew I wanted it on nachos.
+I spotted ground lamb at my grocery store and immediately knew I wanted it on nachos.
 Greek nachos.
 With pita chips since you clearly can’t do tortilla chips with Greek nachos.

-To be fair, part of the point of nachos is how simple they are and I certainly didn’t want to over-complicate my lazy dinnertime routine with this recipe.
-So, though there are more ingredients involved than in the typical nacho “recipe,” they’re still quick and easy to make.
-And well, to be honest, quite a bit more of a complete meal than your everyday nacho platter.
+Let’s be honest, part of the point of nachos is how simple they are to make and I certainly didn’t want to over-complicate my lazy dinnertime routine with these Greek nachos with lamb.
+So, though there are more ingredients involved than in the typical nacho “recipe,” they’re still very quick and easy to make.
+But, to be honest, quite a bit more of a complete meal than your everyday nacho platter.

-- 3 pieces pita bread, split and cut into 8 triangles
+- 3 pieces pita bread, each split and cut into 8 triangles

 - 1/2 red onion, chopped

 - 1/4 tsp coriander

 - Hummus, for topping